 Being once a single father, White began to understand the challenges of what so many Black mothers face on a daily basis put things into perspective and became a catalyst for White to aggressively pursue his acting career.
 “I got to see what struggle really was, so I had to work hard to overcome it.”

-That’s why the 49-year-old from Yale and Brown University graduate and former middle-school teacher has long been active in causes involving African American youths, most related to diabetes and obesity prevention–and why he is getting more active in the HIV/AIDS movement.
+That’s why the Yale and Brown University graduate and former middle-school teacher has long been active in causes involving African American youths, most related to diabetes and obesity prevention–and why he is getting more active in the HIV/AIDS movement.

 “Being a former schoolteacher, I do a lot of work with at-risk kids and work on motivating them to go get education and prosper from that point on,” says White, who found his voice as an actor though his work as an educator.

 He concedes that his platform as a performer enables him to “teach truth” to a wider audience.
 “And I think that with something like the HIV/AIDS movement that can use my help, I can’t think of anything else more worthy of my time.”

 White knows firsthand the power that celebrities can have in spurring action among young people: Former NBA star Magic Johnson first inspired him to get tested for HIV/AIDS.
 “That hit home,” says White, “and I thought, if he can contract the virus, so can I. That got me into the clinic.”